weljielab/IsoPathFinder/README.md

 One could run the scripts purely out of a Jupyter Notebook as well, which we recommend if one wants to change the starting tracer or load their own model organism .dat from MetaCyc.

-Overall, the workflows runs as: ReactionModeling --> IsoPathFinder --> ReactionTrimming(optional)
+Overall, the workflow runs as: ReactionModeling --> IsoPathFinder --> ReactionTrimming(optional)